dnsimple/dnsimple-support/content/articles/what-is-ssl-san.markdown

 DNSimple provides SAN SSL certificates issued by the [Let's Encrypt](/articles/letsencrypt) certification authority.

-For a current platform limitation, all the names must belong to the same domain:
+For current platform limitation, all the names must belong to the same domain:

 ```
 example.com